One of our Short Takes (page 2, print edition) this week is about the trendiness of shakshuka, the Israeli breakfast staple.

 Readers familiar with Ottolenghi’s cookbooks, including the vegetarian Plenty and the culturally rich Jerusalem, will know that with Ottolenghi, it’s never simple.
 Whereas another recipe might call for one fresh herb, Ottolenghi calls for three.
 Whereas another recipe might call for ground spices, Ottolenghi asks you to toast and grind the seeds.
 Ultimately, though, his alchemy shines through in the final product; and when you eat that first spoonful you understand why it wasn’t enough to include just cilantro, but the thyme and parsley were necessary to.
 He is the master, when it comes to seasoning, of finely tuned balance.

-2 large peppers, one red one yellow, cored and cut into think strips
+- 2 large peppers, one red one yellow, cored and cut into thick strips

 In a large saucepan, dry roast the cumin on high heat for 2 minutes.
 Add the oil and sauté the onions for 2 minutes.
 Add the peppers, sugar, bay leaves, thyme, parsley and 2 TB of coriander, and cook on high heat to get a nice color.